Protecting children online

 UNICEF works to make the internet a safe place for children to learn, socialize and express themselves.
 We partner with governments to advocate for necessary regulation, and with tech companies to promote the use of acceptable safety measures on their platforms.
 We also support ministries of education to teach children digital-literacy and online-safety skills.

-Through our Global Kids Online project, we gather evidence on children’s digital rights, opportunities and risks to better understand how internet use contributes to their lives – and when it amplifies their risk of harm.
+Through our Global Kids Online and Disrupting Harm projects, we gather evidence on children’s digital rights, opportunities and risks to better understand how use of digital technology contributes to their lives – and when it amplifies their risk of harm.

 How does UNICEF address the online sexual exploitation of children?